AntonIXO/optihealth_android/WHITEPAPER.md

 - Supabase Backend: Provides all necessary backend infrastructure, including user authentication, a powerful PostgreSQL database, and serverless Edge Functions for business logic and data ingestion.
 - Python Analysis Service: An external, asynchronous service responsible for computationally intensive tasks, including machine learning model training and deep insight generation.
 - External Services: Integrates with Android's Health Connect and UsageStatsManager APIs for data collection and a chosen LLM provider for natural language processing.
+- WearOS assistant app in addition to main android app
 #### 3. Advanced Storage Architecture & Data Schema
 The data storage layer of OptiHealth is engineered for high performance, massive scalability, and deep analytical power.
 We have moved beyond a simple relational model to a hybrid architecture that leverages specialized PostgreSQL extensions for time-series data, vector search, and efficient querying.
 This ensures a fast user experience and unlocks sophisticated, AI-driven insights.
 #### 3.1.
 Core Architectural Principles